 This one should really have an asterisk.
-I still don’t understand why Bovada pulled Big Ben from its board last week, but it did.
+I still don’t understand why Big Ben was pulled off the board last week, but he was.
 How does he respond?
-A 50-burger for Roethlisberger.
+A 50-burger.

 Five TD passes, more than 300 yards and a perfect 158.3 rating in the Steelers’ 52-21 win over the Panthers.
 For that, he gets his name reposted.
 Good for you, Ben.

 I mean, do you deserve to see your MVP odds rise after putting up only 20 points vs. the Raiders?

 Rivers’ game in Oakland wasn’t exactly illustrious, but he is having a sneaky great season.
 His QB rating of 115.4 is third behind Brees and Mahomes and the Chargers keep winning.

 There could be a scenario in which a Chargers win against the Chiefs next month flips the script in the AFC West and, in turn, the MVP race.
 Not a likely scenario, but it could happen.

 >> Sign up for The Action Network’s daily newsletter to get the smartest conversation delivered into your inbox each morning.

 Patrick Mahomes: -140 to -110 (-5.9% IP)

 Mahomes had a solid game vs. Arizona, but the Chiefs could not cover as huge favorites.
 He did, however, snap a streak of five games with at least one interception.

 The Chiefs’ game vs. the Rams has officially been moved to LA, which should make things a bit tougher on the young Mahomes.